 Here are possible structures and the pluses and minuses of each based on the assumption Beverly dies right now.

 B. Three trust choices to get life expectancy payouts

-Beverly considers the following trust configurations to utilize her siblings' "EDB" status:
+Beverly considers the following trust configurations to utilize her siblings' "EDB" status; the options show that a "life expectancy payout" is not such a great deal for older beneficiaries.